 The Tuna Compliance Network (TCN) is comprised of a Core Group of officers responsible for compliance from the five tuna RFMOs (tRFMOs), as well as an Extended Group of invited officers responsible for compliance in non-tuna RFMOs and invited Monitoring, Control and Surveillance (MCS) experts.
 The stated objective of the TCN is to facilitate communication and cooperation between Network members with the objective of sharing best practice compliance processes associated mainly with, but not limited to, existing tRFMO conservation and management measures.
-Among the stated goals for the TCN are to facilitate communication and procedures and best practice compliance methodologies; and to improve awareness of new and existing measures, procedures, and technologies within RFMOs.
+Among the stated goals for the TCN are to facilitate communication and information exchange; foster joint efforts, including sharing the development of common tools and procedures and best practice compliance methodologies; and to improve awareness of new and existing measures, procedures, and technologies within RFMOs.
 Since the establishment of the TCN in 2016/17, it has been supported by the Common Oceans Areas Beyond National Jurisdiction (ABNJ) Tuna Project and is hosted within the International MCS Network.